Clay-foundation/model/finetune/classify/README.md

 ### Downloading the Dataset

-TorchGeo will automatically download the EuroSAT dataset when you run the training script.
+TorchGeo will automatically download the EuroSAT dataset when you run the `classify.py` script.

 Directory structure:
 ```